Vishal7684/Analyse-Promotions-and-Provide-Tangible-Insights-to-Sales-Director/README.md

 🌐 Expansion Plans: Consider opening new stores in Mysore given its exceptional performance.

-Gratitude: Huge thanks to my mentors Hemanand Sir, Dhaval Sir, and our Sales Director Bhavin Patel (aka Mr. Bruce Hariyali).
-Special thanks to the entire Codebasics team for this incredible opportunity to showcase our skills!

 Live Visual & Dashboard: [Insert Live Visual & Dashboard Link]